djchateau/ISKTER/README.md

 - [CyberChef](https://github.com/gchq/CyberChef): Self-described as the "Cyber Swiss Army Knife" created and maintained by UK's four-letter glowies, it contains an impressive amount of functionality for doing analysis and assisting in other cybersecurity-related work and activities, such as CTFs.

+### Home Labs

+- [Microsoft Activation Scripts (MAS)](https://massgrave.dev/): A Windows and Office activator using HWID/Ohook/KMS38/Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.

 ### Enumeration

 - [nmap](https://github.com/nmap/nmap): A comprehensive network mapping and enumeration tool with scripting extensibility.